mlcommons/ck/docs/mlperf/inference/all/README_nvidia_a100.md

 [ [Back to MLPerf inference benchmarks index](../README.md) ]

+*Note: from Feb 2024, we suggest you to use [this GUI](https://access.cknowledge.org/playground/?action=howtorun&bench_uid=39877bb63fb54725) to configure MLPerf inference benchmark, generate CM commands to run it across different implementations, models, data sets, software and hardware, and prepare your submissions.*

 # MLPerf inference benchmark

 CM run commands to run MLPerf inference with main models